Asian Sauces: 15 Sauces You Need In Your Pantry

 Oyster sauce is primarily made from oyster extract.
 Juices from oysters are boiled down and caramelized and then combined with sugar, corn starch, and MSG to make a super dark, thick sauce that is rich and full of umami with a complex sweetness.

 Fish sauce is popular with some and disliked by others because of its fishy taste.
 This sauce is very common in Asian cuisine and can enhance a marinade or sauce.
+And for any vegans, try substituting fish sauce with this Vegan fish sauce.

 Fish sauce is made by taking salted fish and fermenting them for several months.
 It’s got a distinct salty, sweet flavor that is accompanied by rich seafood umami.